I’ve added a couple new patterns to my Etsy shop in the last few days.

 Or . . . you can use the suggestions offered in the pattern to make it even bigger!

 The center of this quilt has a printed panel.
-You can purchase panels just like this from Olde America Antiques.
-They have lots to choose from!
+You can purchase panels like this online in several different places, or have your own printed on Spoonflower.
 Or if you don’t want the panel there, you can simply use a focal print of your choice in that spot.